-The ASM William A. Hinton Award for Advancement of a Diverse Community of Microbiologists recognizes outstanding contributions toward fostering the research training of minorities and in increasing diversity in microbiology.
-It is given in memory of William A. Hinton, a physician-research scientist, and one of the first African-Americans to join ASM.
+The ASM William A. Hinton Award for Advancement of a Diverse Community of Microbiologists recognizes outstanding contributions toward fostering the research training of minorities and increasing diversity in microbiology.
+It is given in memory of William A. Hinton, a physician-research scientist, and one of the first African Americans to join ASM.
 He developed the Hinton test for syphilis, which became the standard procedure due to its ease of use, cost-effectiveness and accuracy compared to earlier tests.

 - Nominations will be considered without updating for 3 years.

-- More than one nomination per nominee will not be accepted.
+- More than 1 nomination per nominee will not be accepted.

-- Only one nominator and two references are accepted per nomination.
+- Only 1 nominator and 2 supporters are accepted per nomination.

-- Of the three participants in a nomination (nominator and two references), only one can be from the same employment unit (e.g., department, institute, center, company) as the nominee.
+- Of the 3 participants in a nomination (nominator and 2 supporters), only 1 can be from the same employment unit (e.g., department, institute, center, company) as the nominee.